syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-When set to true, displays the location field additionally on the Scheduler appointment window.
+When set to true, displays the location field additionally on Schedule appointment window.

 #### Example